-2.7 Inter-Planetary File System
+2.7 InterPlanetary File System

-IPFS also builds on many of the concepts from this section and presents a new platform similar in scope to the Web that has content integrity, peer to peer file sharing, and data permanence baked in to their protocols.
-Whereas Dat is one application of these ideas that is specifically focused on sharing version controlled datasets but is agnostic to what platform it is built on, IPFS goes lower level and abstracts network protocols and naming systems so that any application built on the Web can alternatively be built on IPFS to inherit it's properties, as long as their hyperlinks can be expressed as content addressed addresses to the IPFS global Merkle DAG.
-The research and implementations behind IPFS have coalesced many of these ideas into a more accessible format.
+IPFS also builds on many of the concepts from this section and presents a new platform similar in scope to the Web that has content integrity, peer to peer file sharing, version history and data permanence baked in as a sort of upgrade to the current Web.
+Whereas Dat is one application of these ideas that is specifically focused on sharing datasets but is agnostic to what platform it is built on, IPFS goes lower level and abstracts network protocols and naming systems so that any application built on the Web can alternatively be built on IPFS to inherit it's properties, as long as their hyperlinks can be expressed as content addressed addresses to the IPFS global Merkle DAG.